 - Students can select samples of their work and reflect on their own growth over time.

-- You can meet with ELLs to develop their goals and standards, such as with this sample writing criteria chart.
+- You can meet with ELLs to develop their goals and standards.

 - Together with students, you can set tangible, realistic improvement goals for future projects.